EveryVoiceTTS/EveryVoice/docs/install.md

 === "Using uv"

-    Install sox, libsox-dev and ffmpeg (see above), then run:
+    Install sox and ffmpeg (see above), then run:
     ```
     uv venv -p 3.12 .venv
     source .venv/bin/activate